(sponsored by the Courts & Public Safety Committee)

 Section 16: PENALTIES:

-A. A person found guilty of a level one violation as established in this ordinance for the first time will be ordered to pay a fine of $50 plus restitution for any damages caused by the incident.
-For the second offense, a person will pay a fine of $200 plus restitution.
-For a third offense or subsequent offenses, the person will pay $500 plus restitution.
+- A person found guilty of a level one violation as established in this ordinance for the first time will be ordered to pay a fine in an amount not less than $50 but not greater than $100 plus restitution for any damages caused by the incident.
+For the second offense, a person will pay a fine of up to $200 plus restitution.
+For a third offense or subsequent offenses, the person will pay a fine up to $500 plus restitution.

-B. A person found guilty of a level two violation as established in this ordinance for the first time will be ordered to pay a fine of $500 plus restitution for any damages caused by the incident.
-For the second offense, a person will pay a fine of $750 plus restitution.
-For a third offense or subsequent offenses, the person will pay $1000 plus restitution.
-Additionally, the convicting court may, in the court's discretion, order that the dog be humanely destroyed.
+- A person found guilty of a level two violation as established in this ordinance for the first time will be ordered to pay a fine of $1000 plus restitution for any damages caused by the incident.
+For the second offense, a person will pay a fine of $1250 plus restitution.
+For a third offense or subsequent offenses, the person will pay $1500 plus restitution.

 Section 17: ANIMAL CONTROL FUND:

-The fines collected pursuant to this Ordinance will be maintained in an “animal control fund” of the County Treasury to be used in furtherance of goals of this ordinance.
+The Fines collected pursuant to this Ordinance will be maintained in an "animal control fund" of the County Treasury and used in furtherance of goals of this ordinance.